appbaseio/Docs/src/scalr/javascript/api-reference.md

 ```

-``Note:`` appbase.js lib uses websockets (on the browser) and http-streams (on node.js) to stream the updates.
+``Note:`` appbase.js lib uses websockets to stream the updates.

 ### searchStream()

 Continuously stream results of search query on a given ``type``.
-Search queries can be simple monitoring queries, finding an exact set of documents, full-text search queries, geolocation queries.
+Search queries can be a variety of things: from simple monitoring queries, finding an exact set of documents, full-text search queries, to geolocation queries.

+``searchStream()`` only returns new search results after the query is performed, existing search results can be obtained via ``search()`` method.

 ```js
 appbaseRef.searchStream({